-Importing I/O on an iPC4
+Importing I/O on an iBC Controller

-These instructions detail how to import IO into an iPC4 controller via the system port to modify the Anybus outputs.
+These instructions detail how to import I/O into an iEC4 controller via the system port to modify the Anybus outputs.

 - 1. Power on the controller

 - 2. Insert the USB stick into a USB port

 - 3. Connect to the controller via system port and web browser (default address 192.168.1.4)

 - 4. Navigate to Advanced → Import Settings